Amanda_West_AP2

 TODAY

-This brings me to here and where I am now: a mother of two wild, beautiful, small human beings.
-I live in the Santa Cruz mountains with the love of my life: my British-born husband, man-of-many-hats, Pete, and our many musical instruments.
-And because life wasn’t exciting or unusual enough, we started homeschooling a few years ago.
-So we juggle.
-And we get overwhelmed.
-And we laugh.
-And we cry.
-But every day we give thanks: for this life, these gifts of community and creativity and family and humanity, and this beautiful planet earth.
+This brings me to here and where I am now: a mother of two wild, beautiful, small human beings and every day I give thanks: for this life, these gifts of community and creativity and family and humanity, and this beautiful planet earth.
 Every day is an experiment, a lesson, a continuing exploration of the question: What does it mean to be human?

 Thank you for listening to my story.
 If you’ve enjoyed hearing it, I hope you will make the click to stay connected – join my mailing list, and my patreon where I share my latest ideas, work and creations.